 System Config Backups

-It is highly recommended to back up the system configuration regularly.
-This preserves settings when migrating, restoring, or if the system runs into any issues.
+We highly recommend backing up the system configuration regularly.
+Doing so preserves settings when migrating, restoring, or fixing the system if it runs into any issues.
 Save the configuration file each time the system configuration changes.

-To back up the system configuration, go to System > General and click SAVE CONFIG.
+To back up the system configuration, go to System > General and click SAVE CONFIG, then enter your password.

 The configuration file contains sensitive data about the TrueNAS system.
 Ensure that it is stored somewhere safe.

 TrueNAS automatically backs up the configuration database to the system dataset every morning at 3:45 (relative to system time settings).
 However, this backup does not occur if the system is shut down at that time.
 When the system dataset is stored on the boot pool and the boot pool becomes unavailable, the backup also loses availability.

 SSH keys are not stored in the configuration database and must be backed up separately.
 System host keys are files with names beginning with *ssh_host_* in

 /usr/local/etc/ssh/.
 The root user keys are stored in /root/.ssh.

 The system backup affects two types of passwords: hashed and encrypted:

 There are two options after clicking SAVE CONFIG: